keenworker/Temp/README.md

 ## Getting Started

 To get started with this 100 Days of Code series, simply follow the provided code examples and exercises.
 Each day, you'll learn new concepts and practice them in Python.
-Enjoy your coding journey!
+Enjoy your coding journey!!!